Interview Rick

 Mindset & Long-Term Thinking

-Q10: If someone reading this page wants to dramatically improve their game over the next six months, what three habits should they start today?
+Q12: If someone wants to improve their game over the next six months, what three habits should they start today?

 RICK'S WEBSITE